a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features/README.md

 Additionally, deep learning neural networks I see quite often are the <a href="https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/">convolutional neural network</a> (CNN) and, for time series analysis, <a href="http://colah.github.io/posts/2015-08-Understanding-LSTMs/">long short-term memory</a> neural networks (LSTM), among others, but for this workshop, we'll stick with these.

 Python offers libraries for audio analysis, <a href="https://librosa.github.io/">Librosa</a>, as well as for deep learning, <a href="https://keras.io/">Keras</a>.
 In this workshop, we will explore speech feature extraction using Librosa and the training of neural networks via Keras.

+## Workshop Challenge Ideas:

+Get a model(s) trained on your data and implement it as well:
+* Was it successful?
+* Where does it fail?
+* What would you change to improve its performance?

+Change the data to answer a specific question:
+* How do the different networks handle similar sounding words?
+* Are the models more or less robust when trained with speech mixed with noise?

+Find a relavent paper, using STFT, FBANK, MFCCs and/or CNN, LSTM, CNN+LSTM models, and apply their methodology
+* Does their methodology also work well with your question?
+* If you change it (i.e. add noise to training data) does it improve how the model performs?

 ## Installation